About Gary Grant

 He practises from the leading set of licensing Chambers at Francis Taylor Building ("FTB").

 Gary has over 25 years' experience at the Bar dealing with complex and important cases in all areas of licensing.
-They include many of the most hard-fought and high-profile licence applications, reviews and appeals involving the country's leading nightclubs, bars, restaurants, hotels, taxi operators, gambling operators (online and terrestrial), sex entertainment venues, sporting and entertainment arenas, leisure developments, cinema groups, museums, theatres, street carnivals and music festivals.
+They include many of the most hard-fought and high-profile licence applications, reviews and appeals involving the country's leading nightclubs, bars, restaurants, hotels, supermarkets, taxi and private hire operators, gambling operators (online and terrestrial), sex entertainment venues, sporting and entertainment arenas, large mixed-use leisure developments, cinema groups, museums, theatres, street carnivals, street markets, and music festivals.